JASIRI-FSYS/JASIRI-Wallet/README.md

 ### Customized Features

-- Offline toggle mode - enables offline sending of ALGOs, and $JASIRI-pesa Assets using Hover's USSD and Africa's Talking APIs with customized Middleware[Note: Should also include any Layer-1 Assets]
+- Offline toggle mode - offline toggle mode enables offline sending of ALGOs, and $JASIRI-pesa Assets using Hover's USSD and Africa's Talking APIs with customized Middleware[Note: Should also include any Layer-1 Assets verified]
 - Verified $JASIRI-pesa Asset as core asset
 - Easy ability to access dapps on the JASIRI Ecosystem[Algorand-compatible dapps built using Reach or bare TEAL/PyTeal] on the fly